6 Breathing Exercises And Yoga Poses To Raise Hemoglobin

 - This pranayama is not advisable for those having low blood pressure.

-- Heart and asthma patients should be careful as holding breaths may cause discomfort.
+- Heart and asthma patients should be careful as holding the breath may cause discomfort.

 - Always consult your general practitioner before beginning any yoga session.

 - Sit comfortably with your spine erect and shoulders relaxed.

 - Place your left hand on the left knee.
 The index finger and the thumb should be gently touching at the tips and the palm should be open.